Carrying on a great conversation in a service setting is a fine art — and one of the most underestimated disciplines in Customer Service.

 We Visited an Appliance Store

 This past Christmas, the dishwasher at my mother-in-law’s house in Germany broke down.
+So we spent a few days visiting appliance dealers.

-While she was speaking, I realized that her competence went well beyond product knowledge.
-It was marked by her ability to carry on a conversation with us.
+While she was speaking, I realized that her competence went well beyond product knowledge and politeness.

 Full sentences.
 Clarity.
 Thoughtful responses.
 A calm, unrushed demeanor.

-And from an emotional standpoint, we knew that the dishwasher we chose was going to be exactly right for my mother-in-law.
+Best of all, I felt confident that the dishwasher we chose was going to be exactly right for my mother-in-law.

 That’s reassurance.